collinsowusu/PyGEE-SWToolbox/README.md

  Python API to perform geospatial processing of datasets.
 This toolbox provides a graphical user interface (GUI) for surface water analysis and visualization without the user writing a single line of code.
 The GUI was developed using ipyleaflet and ipywidgets.
-The toolbox relies on the <b>GEE Python API, geemap, geetools, eemont, hydrafloods, geopandas, and plotly</b> packages.
+The toolbox relies on the <b>GEE Python API, geemap, geetools, eemont, hydra-floods, geopandas, and plotly</b> packages.

  The toolbox is intended for researchers, water resource managers, and planners who would